jawerty/backlog/README.md

 You can also install by cloning this repository and putting it in the `node_modules` directory of your project.

 ### Setting it up
-backlog is very simple to use, in just a few lines, you can backup your code.
+backlog is very simple to use.
+In just a few lines, you can backup your code and retrieve it.

-Require the library by do this
+Use the library with require()
 ```
 var backlog = require('backlog')
 ```